-In December 2010 the Science Museum opened a new gallery called atmosphere… exploring climate science.
-As part of the associated Climate Changing Programme, from 2010 – 2013 the Science Museum’s Outreach team is working in partnership with other museums and science centres across the UK to deliver a series of exciting shows and workshops to Year 9 students.
+In December 2010 we opened a new gallery called atmosphere… exploring climate science with an associated programme of activities, the Climate Changing Programme.
+As part of this programme, between 2010 and 2013, our Outreach team worked in partnership with other museums and science centres across the UK to deliver a series of exciting shows and workshops to Year 9 students.

-Over the three years of the project, the team aims to reach over 5000 students and their teachers in secondary schools in London, York, Manchester, the southwest and northwest of England, engaging with each participating school throughout the academic year.
+Over the three years of the project, we reached over 3000 students and their teachers in secondary schools in London, York, Manchester, the southwest and northwest of England, engaging with each participating school throughout the academic year.

-The Climate Science Outreach Project aims to enable and equip year 9 students to engage and inspire their peers on the subject of climate change.
-We achieve this by exploring different forms of science communication.
+The Climate Science Outreach Project aimed to enable and equip year 9 students to engage and inspire their peers on the subject of climate change.
+We achieved this by exploring different forms of science communication.

-Since the project started we’ve also seen many additional benefits including improved communication and team-working skills, improved literacy, increased interest in science and strengthened relationships across departments in schools.
+The project brought many additional benefits including improved team-working skills, improved literacy, increased interest in science and strengthened relationships across departments in schools.

-All participating schools receive resources and support from the Science Museum to help teachers and students complete the project.
-We also offer events in the schools' local museums and science centres.
-These include workshops to kick start the project, a special Punk Science show and a celebration event to showcase the students’ work.
+We provided resources and support to help teachers and students complete the project.
+We also offered events in the schools' local museums and science centres.
+These included workshops to kick start the project, a special Punk Science show and a celebration event to showcase students’ work.

-In year one (2010-11), students created their own pieces of sci-art to communicate climate change themes.
+In year one (2010-11), we challenged students to create their own pieces of 'sci-art' to communicate climate change themes.
 The artworks were incredible and formed a special exhibition that toured our partner museums and which we compiled into a photo book.
 Download the Climate Art photo book (pdf).

 In year 2 (2011-12), students took on our science journalism challenge and produced stories for our special edition of ATMOS magazine.
-They researched climate change in their local communities, conducted interviews and wrote their own articles to an extremely high standard and you can download an electronic copy of ATMOS (pdf) here.
+They researched climate change in their local communities, conducted interviews and wrote their own articles to an extremely high standard.
+Download an electronic copy of ATMOS (pdf).